 Millennials try out many different things to see what works and what doesn’t.
 It is only when they are given the responsibility to actually try and fail that they are able to learn.
 Without the opportunity to gain experience from their actions, Millennials -like other generations- will lose interest quickly.

-as well: it needs to learn from good data and experiences.
 Not only will Millennials (and all employees) benefit from operating in a more entrepreneurial and creative atmosphere, but your organization will as well from becoming more nimble and adaptive in the face of change.

 2. Provide Ample Opportunity to Collaborate

 As a social generation, collaborating and brainstorming together is second nature for Millennials.
-This has been emphasized in school, from playing nice together in kindergarten to joint projects in college.
+This has been emphasized in school, from playing nicely together in kindergarten to joint projects in college.
 This is good for organizational tasks when creative solutions are required, or when the issue spans departments, functions, or geographies.
 More cross-pollination creates more motivation, knowledge-sharing, and collaboration, by way of breaking down barriers.

 Leverage your Millennials

 by encouraging small group collaboration in the form of teams and making sure they contain diversity in background, geography, and skills, and–yes, generations.
 This is an area where Millennials can model good idea-sharing and teamwork for others in the organization.

 3. Allow Millennials to use Their Own Technologies and Tools — and Learn from Them